 CERIL organises its work primarily via topical Working Parties.
 The exchange of ideas and the drafting of papers takes, in principle, place electronically (e-mail, conference calls, skype).
-Presently, yearly conferences (physical meetings) are not foreseen.
 If appropriate, CERIL or its working parties may assemble in a place/time that seems practical, i.e. in conjunction with international meetings of other (European) institutions or organisations.

-CERIL has welcomed collaborations with several organisations, including the International Insolvency Institute and the European Law Institute.
+CERIL has welcomed connections and collaborations with several organisations, including UNCITRAL, the International Insolvency Institute and the European Law Institute.

 Statements and Reports

 CERIL publishes regularly Statements and Reports on current topics in the field of restructuring and insolvency law.
 CERIL’s vision is to provide a unique independent perspective to endorse significant long-term improvements in restructuring and insolvency systems across the European Union.

 Topics mentioned for further research and discussion include:

 - Improvements in the field of the Insolvency Regulation Recast as well as out-of-court, restructuring,

 - Director's liability,